 Azure Active Directory certificate-based authentication on Android

-Certificate-based authentication (CBA) enables you to be authenticated by Azure Active Directory with a client certificate on a Windows, Android or iOS device when connecting your Exchange online account to:
+Android devices can use certificate-based authentication (CBA) to authenticate to Azure Active Directory using a client certificate on their device when connecting to:

 - Office mobile applications such as Microsoft Outlook and Microsoft Word

 - Exchange ActiveSync (EAS) clients

 Configuring this feature eliminates the need to enter a username and password combination into certain mail and Microsoft Office applications on your mobile device.

 This topic provides you with the requirements and the supported scenarios for configuring CBA on an iOS(Android) device for users of tenants in Office 365 Enterprise, Business, Education, US Government, China, and Germany plans.